dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/inheritance.md

 ---
-title: "Tutorial: Implement inheritance with EF Core in an ASP.NET Core MVC web app"
+title: "Tutorial: Implement inheritance - ASP.NET MVC with EF Core"
 description: "This tutorial will show you how to implement inheritance in the data model, using Entity Framework Core in an ASP.NET Core application."
 author: rick-anderson
 ms.author: tdykstra